deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

        System.out.println(r.reconstruct(v).toString());

 You can test your trained network by feeding it unstructured data and checking the output.
-[MORE EXPLANATION HERE?]

-Here are the code blocks for a multithread restricted Boltzmann machine:

-Create the machine:

-CODE BLOCK MACHINE CREATION TK

-Create the training set:

-CODE BLOCK TRAINING SET TK

-Train the machine:

-CODE BLOCK TRAINING THE MACHINE TK
+A trained RBM will learn the structure of the data fed to it.
+The only thing to understand here

+is that the RBM learns how to reconstruct the data.

+You can intrepet the numbers as percentages.
+Anywhere where the number is not zero in the reconstruct

+is a good indication that the network learned the input.
+We can get in to a better example

+in some tutorials.